 SOC 7102 Migration and Mobility (3 units)

-Explores different forms of international and internal migration and mobility, as well as the multiple factors that favour, channel, or circumvent the movement of populations.
+Examines different forms of migration and mobility, as well as the multiple factors that favour, channel, or circumvent the movement of individuals and populations based on their gender, race/ethnicity, and social class.

 Course Component: Seminar